zahraav/covid/README.md

-# please put the msa_0902.fasta file in the input folder and run the run.py
+# please put the msa.fasta file in the input folder and run the run.py
 # output is loged in the log.logs file